etiennedi/kubernetes-resource-parser/Readme.md

 # kubernetes-resource-parser (node)

-> Parses the resource strings used by Kubernets (K8s) to indidcate memory and cpu requests and limits.
+> Parses the resource strings used by Kubernetes (K8s) to indidcate memory and cpu requests and limits.

 Zero dependencies!